fant-orangen/idatt2104/README.md

 - NTNU's Network Programming course (IDATT2104) for providing the opportunity to develop this project
 - Raylib community for the excellent 3D graphics library
 - Gabriel Gambetta's "Fast-Paced Multiplayer" articles for netcode concepts
-- Glenn Fiedler's "Networking for Game Programmers" for implementation guidance